jeffskwang/LEM-wLE/README.md

 [folders]

---input - contains initial topography .asc raster files --modules - contains functions used for the model --output - this is where data is saved for the model runs --parameters - this contains the driver files that the code uses
+-input - contains initial topography .asc raster files -modules - contains functions used for the model -output - this is where data is saved for the model runs -parameters - this contains the driver files that the code uses

 [files]